NHSDigital/ra-sandbox/input/pagecontent/remove-reasonable-adjustment-record.md

 #### UseCase

-If a patient denys consent, then this must be recorded and all adjustment records should be removed.
+If a patient denys consent, then this must be recorded and all adjustment records must be removed.

 <div style="text-align: left;">